Table 3.10-1. The Duke criteria for diagnosis of infective endocarditis modified by the European Society of Cardiology (2023)

 4) Not fulfilling the criteria for possible IE, as defined above.

-18F-FDG PET/CT, 18F-fluorodeoxyglucose positron emission tomography/computed tomography; CT, computed tomography; HACEK, Haemophilus spp, Aggregatibacter spp, Cardiobacterium hominis, Eikenella corrodens, Kingella spp; IE, infective endocarditis; SPECT, single-photon emission computed tomography.
+CT, computed tomography; CT(A), computed tomography (angiography); FDG-PET, 18F-fluorodeoxyglucose positron emission tomography; HACEK, Haemophilus spp, Aggregatibacter spp, Cardiobacterium hominis, Eikenella corrodens, Kingella spp; IE, infective endocarditis; IV, intravenous; SPECT, single-photon emission tomography; TEE, transesophageal echocardiography; TTE, transthoracic echocardiography; WBC, white blood cell.